The Cookin Chicks

 Instructions

-• Cover baking dish with tin foil and bake in a preheated oven, 425, for about 25 minutes.
+• Cover the dish tightly with aluminum foil and bake for 25 minutes.

-• Remove tin foil and continue baking an additional 20-25 minutes, or until rice is tender and liquid is absorbed.
+• Remove the foil and continue baking for 20-25 minutes, or until the rice is tender and the liquid is absorbed.

 Nutrition